teramit/aicantsolvetest/README.md

 # aicantsolvetest
-Questions for ai that llms cant solve
+Questions for ai that llms cant solve but a ten year old can solve

 Question 1 :
 Write the biggest 4 digit number that letters not used more than once